 When is the next NAM version being released?

 There is no date or timeline for the next release.
 We honestly have no idea.
-This project is a very passionate hobby for many NAM Team members, but it is still just that–a hobby, something we do in our spare time.
+This project is a very passionate hobby for many NAM Team members, but it is still just that–a hobby, something we do in our spare time, as volunteers.
 It’s also a technically complex undertaking, where things can unexpectedly go wrong in development.
 It’s simply not possible for us to predict when we’ll be done with a release, and coming up with arbitrary release dates just leads to extremely buggy releases or postponement, disappointing everyone in the process.
 The one time we did it (in 2013), it did not go well.
 Besides, we like to surprise people.

 I’m a user from outside the North America–are there Euro road textures to make the roads look more familiar to me?

 Yes, just select either the “EU_Right Side” or “EU_Left Side” option (depending on your drive side) under “8 Texture and Drive Side Support”.

 I have ideas for new features.
 Does the NAM Team take requests?

 Certainly.
 That said, being the transportation fiends we are, we probably want a lot of the same stuff you do, and there’s a good chance it’s either in development or planned.

 I’d like to contribute to the NAM.
 How do I do so?

 As far membership on the NAM Team or the NAM Associates testing group goes, we’re always on the lookout for folks with the right skills on the forums.
 If you’re looking to add something to the mod, show us a prototype of some sort–we’ll help you figure out the best way to realize it.
 We don’t, however, have open sign-ups for development or testing positions.

 Are you guys crazy, making this extensive mod for a 20-year-old game?!